balerter/site/content/configuration/datasources/loki.en.md

 ### basicAuth

-Username and password, if Prometheus require Basic Auth
+Username and password, if Loki require Basic Auth